tambapps/fourier-transform-library/README.md

 # Java Fourier Transform Library

 This is a library for computing 1-2 dimensional Fourier Transform.
-It was written with Java 8, and should be compatible on Android.
+It was written with Java 8, and should be Android-compatible (you can use it in an Android project).
-**without any compile dependencies**.
+This library was written **without any compile dependencies**.

 You can import it with maven.